wso2/docs-is/en/identity-server/7.0.0/docs/deploy/elk-analytics-installation-guide.md

         ```

         !!! note
             The `analytics_events.log` file will be rolled each day or when the log size reaches the limit of 1000 MB by default.
 Furthermore, only 10 revisions will be kept and older revisions will be deleted automatically.
-You can change these configurations by updating the configurations provided in step 2 given above in this. section.
+You can change these configurations by updating the appender configurations above.

+2. Restart {{product_name}}.

 ## Configure ELK

+Follow the guides mentioned below to install the ELK components.

 ### Install Elasticsearch

-1. [Install Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) according to your operating system.
+1. [Install Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"} according to your operating system.

 2. Make sure Elasticsearch is up and running.

+    !!! note
+        Take note of the password generated for the `elastic` user.

 ### Install Filebeat
-1. [Install Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation) according to your operating system.
+1. [Install Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation){:target="_blank"} according to your operating system.

-2. Open the **filebeat.yml** file in the root directory and enter these [configurations](https://github.com/wso2-extensions/identity-elk-integration/blob/main/filebeat/filebeat.yml).
+2. Open the **filebeat.yml** file in the root directory and add this [configuration](https://github.com/wso2-extensions/identity-elk-integration/blob/main/filebeat/filebeat.yml){:target="_blank"}.

     !!! info
         - Replace `<IS_HOME>` with the location of your WSO2 Identity Server installation.